Huangjiahui1/Motion-trajectory/README.md

 # Animal Behavior and Genetics Code Repository
 This repository contains the supplementary code for our manuscript titled "Genetic and Evolutionary Insights into Panic-related Escape Behaviors in Ovine Animals."
-The code is organized into four main sections, each corresponding to a specific aspect of our multidisciplinary study.
+The code is organized into four main sections:

 ## 1. Running and Jumping Trajectory Analysis and Phenotype Calculation
 This folder contains the code used for analyzing running and jumping trajectories derived from high-speed videos of locomotion tests.
 The data were processed using DeepLabCut (DLC) for trajectory tracking, and subsequent analysis was performed to calculate running speed and jumping height.